-Coronavirus (COVID-19) Pandemic
+Coronavirus (COVID-19) Pandemic and Global Economic Conditions

-Since early 2020, the Company's revenues have been impacted by the global pandemic caused by a novel strain of coronavirus (COVID-19) and pandemic-related challenges that included the significant postponement or suspension in the scheduling of elective surgical procedures due to public health guidance and government directives.
+Since early 2020, the Company's revenues have been impacted by COVID-19 pandemic-related challenges that included the significant postponement or suspension in the scheduling of elective surgical procedures due to public health guidance and government directives.
 While the degree of impact has diminished during the course of the pandemic due to the introduction of vaccines and therapeutics, as well as the lessening of elective surgery restrictions, certain pandemic-related operational and staffing challenges persist.
-For instance, while many restrictions have since eased with COVID-19 vaccines now widely available, the elective surgery market faced additional pandemic-related challenges in August and September 2021 due to regional surges in COVID-19 variant cases, staffing shortages and fatigue from care teams addressing significant procedure backlogs, and in December 2021, the COVID-19 Omicron variant prompted some government restrictions on elective surgical procedures and created surgical staffing challenges, both of which began to ease in January 2022.
-The Company's manufacturing sites are operational and have safety protocols and guidelines as recommended by federal, state and local governments.
-Indirect effects of the pandemic may include longer lead-times for or the inability to secure a sufficient supply of materials due to the prioritization by certain suppliers for COVID-19 vaccine manufacturing.
+It remains unclear how long it will take the elective surgery market to normalize or if restrictions on elective procedures will recur due to future COVID-19 variants or otherwise.
+Direct effects of the pandemic and global economic conditions may negatively impact the Company's business, financial condition and results of operations.
+Such impacts may include the effect of prolonged periods of inflation on the Company's customers and suppliers and longer lead-times or the inability to secure a sufficient supply of materials.
 The situation remains dynamic and subject to rapid and possibly material changes.
-Additional negative impacts may also arise from the COVID-19 pandemic that the Company is unable to foresee.
+Additional negative impacts may also arise that the Company is unable to foresee.
 The nature and extent of such impacts will depend on future developments, which are highly uncertain and cannot be predicted.